MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 ## Create data frames and temporary views

-In this section you will create data frames and temporary views for several different MAG entity types.
-These views will be used later on in the tutorial.
+In this section you will create data frames for several different MAG entity types.
+These data frames will be used later on in the tutorial.
 Note that some of the cells might take several minutes to run.

 1. Get **Affiliations**.
 Paste the following code in a new cell.